Do you know how to analyze a composition? Discover the olfactory pyramid to find the 3 notes of perfumes and the 7 fragrance families.

 Finally, the very volatile top notes, which lack persistence, contribute to giving the perfume a very pleasant smell when the bottle is opened.

-What perfume note remains?
+What fragrance note remains?

 How are perfumes classified?